thanhthao2004/thanhthao2004/README.md

   ### Welcome to My GitHub 👩‍💻💻

   - 👋 Hi, I’m Tran Thi Thanh Thao
-  - 👀 I’m interested in **Project Management, Business Analysis, and Data Analysis**.
+  - 👀 I’m interested in **Data Analystic**.
-  - 🌱 I’m currently learning to become a skilled *Project Manager, Business Analyst, and Data Analyst*.
+  - 🌱 I’m currently learning to become a skilled *Data Analystic*.
-  - 💞️ I’m looking to collaborate on projects related to *project management, business analysis, or data analysis*.
+  - 💞️ I’m looking to collaborate on projects related to *Data Analystic*.
   - 📫 You can reach me through *Email* or *LinkedIn*.
   - 😄 Pronouns: She/Her
   - ⚡ Fun fact: I love backpacking and exploring new cultures.